Harris County Child Custody Lawyer

 Protect What Matters Most – Call 281-562-7344

-We understand that custody disputes can be emotionally exhausting and legally complex.
-That’s why we approach every case with care, clarity, and an unwavering focus on achieving the best possible outcome for you and your children.
+We are aware that custody battles can be both legally complex and emotionally taxing.
+For this reason, we approach every case with consideration, clarity, and a strong emphasis on achieving the best result for you and your kids.

 Personalized Legal Support in Harris County

-In Texas, the legal term for custody is conservatorship.
-Parents are referred to as conservators, and they may be appointed in the following ways:
+Conservatorship is the legal word for custody in Texas.
+Conservators are parents who can be appointed in the following ways:

 - Sole Managing Conservator – One parent has exclusive rights and responsibilities.